ministryofjustice/staff-device-logging-infrastructure/documentation/sending_new_logs_to_ost.md

 3. Log into the production AWS console and get the API key from the API Gateway service.

 4. Share the endpoint and API key with the new client

+### 3. Syslog

+To receive new syslogs, configure the new clients to point to the Network Load Balancer IPs of the Syslog service.

+**Requirements:**

+Protocol (UDP)

+Port - (514)

+This service is only available on the private MoJ network and all traffic will have to come via the Transit Gateway.

+The load balancer is in 3 availability zones, so there are 3 IPs available to configure syslog clients with.
+It is beneficial to have clients configured with more than one IP as they inherit the AZ failover provided by AWS.

+The IPs of the load balancers can be found in SSM Parameter Store in the Shared Services account.

+Once the service receives traffic, it will create a new log stream in CloudWatch.
+The name of the log stream will be the name of the host sending the data.